zenobio93/seat-docs/docs/installation/manual_installation.md

 That concludes the installation of the database server and securing it.

 Next, we need to create an actual user and database for SeAT to use on the newly installed server.
-To do this we use the `mysql` command line client and enter a few commands as the `root` user to create the database and the user that will be accessing the server.
+To do this we use the `mariadb` command line client and enter a few commands as the `root` user to create the database and the user that will be accessing the server.
 Let get to it.

-Fire up the `mysql` client as root by running:
+Fire up the `mariadb` client as root by running:

 ```bash
 mariadb -uroot -p